 To answer the question, ICIJ compared data in three areas that play a key role in the relative ease of voting.
 We examined the strictness of voting and registration ID requirements, whether voter registration is automatic or must actively be pursued by citizens, and whether certain groups such as felons and citizens with mental disabilities are prohibited from voting.
 The data covers between 65 and 234 countries, with the number of countries included varying by category.

-The map shows that voting and registration ID requirements vary by region, with a small number of countries applying the most restrictive approach of requiring specific forms of government ID that voters must actively obtain.
+Voting and registration ID requirements vary by region, with a small number of countries applying the most restrictive approach of requiring specific forms of government ID that voters must actively obtain.
 There is wide variety within regions, including Europe, Africa and South America, as to whether authorities automatically compile voter registration lists based on existing public records or voters must actively register.
 Prohibitions on voting related to criminal convictions and mental disability are common throughout the world.

 Where does the United States fit in?
 Although there is no single requirement in the US that is unique, the cumulative constraints in states with tougher ID and registration standards place these states among the most restrictive voting environments in the world.